hsbc/cost-manager/README.md

 ## Controllers

-Here we provide details of the various controllers and how they work.
+Here we provide details of the various cost-manager controllers.

 ### spot-migrator